ACenterA/acentera-aws-ecseks/README.md

 1. `WebsiteUrl` - Your aws cloudfront https entrypoint.

 ## Generic ASG Configuration

+  Cloudformation Input fields for the Worker ASG CF Created.

       # The Shared AWS EFS.
 Leave empty, or specify
       # an existing filesystem id such as 'fs-xxxxxx'